 Dr Prentice, a psychiatric doctor in a private clinic, is attempting to interview – and seduce – would-be secretary Geraldine.
 Unwittingly surprised by his wife, he hides the girl.
 The affairs multiply as Mrs Prentice is seduced and blackmailed by young bellhop Nicholas Beckett, and promises him the secretarial post.
 When a government inspector arrives, closely followed by Sergeant Match who is in search of missing parts of Winston Churchill, chaos, cross-dressing and mistaken identity lead the charge.

-Curve in Conversation is our new series of in-depth interviews with leading creatives and performers, hosted by our Artistic Director, Nikolai Foster!
+Curve in Conversation is our series of in-depth interviews with leading creatives and performers, hosted by our Artistic Director, Nikolai Foster!

-Our latest campaign is inspired by the recent #RainbowsOfHope social media trend, which has seen children across the country offering a message of hope, unity and happiness to the nation, by sticking pictures of rainbows to their windows.
+Our campaign is inspired by the recent #RainbowsOfHope social media trend, which has seen children across the country offering a message of hope, unity and happiness to the nation, by sticking pictures of rainbows to their windows.

 Click here to find out more, and take a look at the inspiring and vibrant submissions we’ve already received in the gallery below.

 There’s so much we’re unable to do while our theatre doors and stages are closed but the show must go onLINE – and we’d love to share the ways you’re staying creative right now!

 However you’re keeping in touch with culture, send your videos to us and we’ll share them with our audiences online and on social media.

 We’re so incredibly grateful to cast members of our 2017 Made At Curve production of Sunset Boulevard for reuniting virtually to record this beautiful performance of ‘As If We Never Said Goodbye’ for us all to enjoy.